frangio68/MINOA_Research_Challenge/README.md

 fleet of electric and Internal Combustion Engines Vehicles (ICE).
 The problem and this data has been developed by personnel of [M.A.I.O.R.
-S.r.l.](https://www.maior.it) in collaboration with personnel of the [Dipartimento di Informatica dell'Universita' di Pisa](https://www.di.unipi.it) for the purpose of the *Scientific Challenge* of the H2020 project
-[MINOA - Mixed-Integer Nonlinear Optimization Algorithms](https://minoa-itn.fau.de).
+S.r.l.](https://www.maior.it) in collaboration with personnel of the [Dipartimento di Informatica dell'Universit&agrave; di Pisa](https://www.di.unipi.it) for the purpose of the *Scientific Challenge* of the H2020 project [MINOA - Mixed-Integer Nonlinear Optimization Algorithms](https://minoa-itn.fau.de).